 - 5. LEXIVON Butane Soldering Iron Multi-Purpose Kit

 - 7. Toolour Soldering Iron Gun Kit

 - 10. Hakko Adjustable Temperature Controlled Soldering Iron

 - 11. Milwaukee M12 Soldering Iron

-The best soldering iron is a must-have addition to the toolbox of any professional tradesperson or hobbyist.
+Sometimes a super glue just won't cut it, in that case, a good soldering iron is a must-have addition to the toolbox of any professional tradesperson or hobbyist.
 However, many people don’t have much experience with a soldering iron, and if they have, it’s likely that they’ve only used them at school to attach components to circuit boards.
 The potential of a soldering iron stretches far further than this, though, and anyone with even a mild interest in electronics, including homemade computers, or any other arts and crafts that require careful precision at high temperatures can find plenty of reliable uses for their soldering iron.